integratedmodelling/klab-api/README.md

-:warning: This package is not yet ready to use.
-This note will be removed when it is.

 # Java k.LAB API Client

 <img src="https://docs.integratedmodelling.org/klab/_images/KLAB_LOGO.png" align="right"
      alt="k.LAB logo" width="258" height="108">

 This package is a Java client for [k.LAB](https://github.com/integratedmodelling/klab).
 It allows registered users of k.LAB to make observations on the k.LAB semantic web from a Java program using the REST API.
+After creating a spatial/temporal context root observation as a context, you can submit concepts to be observed in it and the relative observations will be made at the server side and returned.
+According to the concepts, the results will be different types of scientific artifacts that can be exported or inspected as needed through the API.

 Similar clients are being written for Python and Javascript.

+While the API (both k.LAB's public REST API and the interfaces in this package) should be stable, this code is young - features are still missing and bugs certainly remain.
+Please submit Github issues as needed.

 This README assumes knowledge of k.LAB and semantic modeling.
 An introduction to both is available as a [technical note](https://docs.integratedmodelling.org/technote/index.html) while more extensive documentation is developed.